verglasz/challenges/aoc/2025/notes.md

 but it was intuitive rather than thought through so idk, tricky.

 really just do the dumbest possible iteration thingy maybe...

+## day 10

+well p2 looks very annoying...
+~~my current best idea is to do something like, save all combinations of buttons and the highest~~

+no nevermind, the order of buttons doesn't matter, so a graph search is very redundant... this should have a reasonable recursive solution after all...

+the difficult thing is knowing how to prune. if we sort buttons based on how many joltages they increase, is it true that the first solution found (if we try buttons in  order with backtracking) is the minimum? it seems likely enough... but doesn't seem to be true on the test sigh

+ok well this is a linear integer optimization problem... idk how to do these quickly it'll require some reading

+a button is a vector (of 1s and 0s) in Z^k where k = num joltages, i need to satisfy Σ_i α_i b_i = J while minimising  Σ_i α_i.

+should be straightforward as an optimization problem tbh

+(first i noted what's equivalent to saying that
+Σ_i α_i (b_i • I) = Σ_i α_i n_i = J • I
+where I is all-ones so n_i is the number of 1s in b_i, naturally this constrains α_i a lot since n_i >= n_j if i < j, i (and J•I is fixed) i thought this meant that α_i must be greedily maximised but clearly this isn't true because of the obvious reasons

+idk i probably should use some optimized ILP solver...